ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 {: #vum-updating-vsan-prereq}

 Before you start the vSAN upgrade process, ensure that the following requirements are met:
-* Review the VMware Knowledge base articles and review any known compatibility issues between your current vSAN version and the wanted target vSAN version
+* Review the VMware Knowledge base articles and review any known compatibility issues between your current vSAN version and the wanted target vSAN version.
 * **The vSphere environment is up to date**:
    * The VCSA must be at an equal or higher patch level than the vSphere ESXi hosts.
-Update the VCSA if required
+Update the VCSA if required.
    * All hosts must be running the same build of ESXi.
-If the vSphere ESXi host versions are not matched, then update
+If the vSphere ESXi host versions are not matched, then update.
 * **All vSAN disks should be healthy**:
    * No disk is failed or absent.
 This can be determined via the **vSAN Disk Management** view in the vSphere Web Client. **Home** > **Hosts and Clusters**, then select the **vSAN Cluster** and click the **vSAN** tab and then **Physical Disks**.
 Scroll through all the disks and review the vSAN Health Status.
    * No inaccessible vSAN objects.
 This can be verified with the **vSAN Health Service** by clicking **Home** > **Hosts and Clusters**, then select the **vSAN Cluster**.
 Click the **Monitor** tab, **vSAN** and then click **Health**.
 Review the Test Results.